mvolkmann/blog/src/warp.md

 - Toggle maximize pane
 - Close pane

+## Permalinks

-Creating a permalink provides a URL that can be shared with others to view the command and output for a given block.
+Creating a permalink for a block provides a URL that can be shared with others to view the command and output associated with the block.
-A dialog will appear.
+When the "Create Permalink..." command is run, a dialog will appear.
 Click the "Create and Copy Link" button.
-This displays the URL and automatically copies it to the clipboard.
+This displays the permalink URL and copies it to the clipboard.

 Permalinks remain active until they are deleted.
 To see all the permalinks that have been created,